 *For more comments about me, check out my eBay feedback profile - 100% positive feedback since 1998!*

-**Check out my newly-created list of every KISS show and official KISS event I've ever attended**
+**Check out my list of every KISS show and official KISS event I've ever attended**

 With Gene Simmons, 6/5/02